-Homemade Whipped Cream is light, airy, and easy to make.
-It only takes three ingredients and five minutes and you have a creamy alternative to store bought!
+Homemade whipped cream is light, airy, and easy to make.
+It only takes three ingredients and five minutes to create the perfect topping for drinks and pies!

 - 1 cup heavy cream

 - Place all ingredients in a bowl and use a hand mixer or hand blender to whip until stiff peaks form, about 3-5 minutes.
 Other options are to use a stand mixer with a whisk attachment or a blender.

 - Store unused whipped cream in an airtight container for up to 5 days in the refrigerator.